gumaerc-testorg/9.012-spring-2006/content/pages/readings.md

 Li, P., and L. Gleitman.
 "Turning the Tables: Language and Spatial Reasoning." *Cognition* 83, no. 3 (2002): 265-294.

 Boroditsky, L., L. Schmidt, and W. Phillips.
 "Sex, Syntax, and Semantics."
-In [*Language in Mind: Advances in the study of Language and Thought*](https://www.amazon.com/Language-Mind-Advances-Study-Thought/dp/0262571633).
+In {{% resource_link "2f553fa2-bfac-476b-a2ea-cc1131bd53b9" "*Language in Mind: Advances in the study of Language and Thought*" %}}.
 Cambridge, MA: MIT Press, 2003.
 ISBN: 0262571633.

 Perfors, A. "What's in a Name?
 The Effect of Sound Symbolism on Perception of Facial Attractiveness."
 Poster presented at the 26th Annual Conference of the Cognitive Science Society.
 Chicago, Illinois, 2004.